-While in this ancient city make sure to explore the gorgeous temples, palaces, and statues of Durbar Square and check out the Patan Museum.
-Many of the ancient temples in Patan were damaged by the 2015 earthquake, but quite a few are still standing and the city is definitely still worth the visit.
+While you are in this ancient city make sure to explore the gorgeous temples, royal palaces, and statues of Durbar Square, and check out Patan Museum.
+This city is definitely worth a visit.

 Nagarkot is located close to Bhaktapur and is well-known for its stunning views of the surrounding Himalayas.
-There are 8 ranges that can be seen from this small mountain town including Everest, Annapurna, Manaslu, Ganesh Himal, Lantang, Jugal, Rolwaling, and Numbur.
-Nagarkot also offers panoramic views of the Kathmandu Valley.
+There are eight ranges that can be seen from this small mountainous town: Everest, Annapurna, Manaslu, Ganesh Himal, Lantang, Jugal, Rolwaling, and Numbur.
+You can also have a panoramic view of the Kathmandu Valley from this small town.